RacoWireless

-RacoWireless is a provider of wireless products and services focusing on the machine to machine (M2M) industry.
-The company delivers wireless data and provides a platform for companies to build and support wireless M2M applications.
+RacoWireless was a provider of wireless products and services focusing on the machine to machine (M2M) industry.
+The company delivered wireless data and provided a platform for companies to build and support wireless M2M applications.

 In November 2014, RacoWireless was acquired by a private equity backed, competing M2M MVNO KORE Wireless Group.

 History

 RacoWireless was initially formed as a subsidiary of RACO Industries LLC in Cincinnati, Ohio.
 The parent organization RACO Industries was founded in 1988 by current CEO Rob Adams as a value-added reseller of barcoding hardware and data-collection services.
 The company also partnered with network carriers to provide vehicle-tracking solutions.

 In 2005, the company shifted its focus towards data aggregation and began building a data aggregation platform.
 The following year, the company was approached by T-Mobile with the concept of becoming a data aggregator in the M2M space, and RacoWireless was officially founded in 2006.

 RacoWireless developed its Omega Management Suite as a web-based platform to provide customers with an M2M device management and monitoring system.
 The company worked with T-Mobile and their M2M solutions team, which was led by national director of M2M John Horn.

 In 2011, RacoWireless announced that Horn had left T-Mobile to become President of RacoWireless.
 As part of the move, RacoWireless signed a deal to become T-Mobile's preferred partner for new M2M business and operational support.

 In 2011, RacoWireless and T-Mobile partnered with Audi to offer Audi Connect – an in-car service that allows users access to news, weather, and fuel prices while turning the vehicle into a secure mobile Wi-Fi hotspot allowing passengers access to the Internet.